About · Engineering Story

 the wrong way.

-Integrated Solar Systems is a solar-services company.
-We design, install, and operate a patented cleaning system for utility-scale solar arrays.
-Our work started in the field, on contracts where every kilowatt-hour earned during the day depends on the dust that fell the night before.
+Integrated Solar Systems is a solar technology company.
+We're developing a patent-pending cleaning system for utility-scale solar arrays.
+Our thinking started in the field — where every kilowatt-hour earned during the day depends on the dust that fell the night before.

 A solar farm is a financial instrument.
 Dust is the spread that eats the yield.
 Manual cleaning is the maintenance bill that erases the spread.